 TIPS RATIONALE Organisational Tips Keep conversational noise in the class- room at a reasonable level while students are working on their various tasks Some level of noise is expected as students work collaboratively on their tasks, but it should not be at a level that disturbs or prevents other groups or individuals from working effectively.
 Provide ways for students to get help when you (as teacher/facilitator) are working with other individual students or groups.
 Strategies that will help in this regard are the use of peer tutors, learning corners/resource corners, class libraries, and computers.
 A child should however be able to consult the teacher when the other avenues are not proving successful.
 Students should be made aware of the rules for operating when such situations arise.
 Students will be facilitated to remain on task when they can get the help they need to pursue their learning activities.
-Give directions as to a specific task a student should do when an assigned activity is completed.
+Give directions as to a specific task a student should do when an assigned ac- tivity is completed.
 It is necessary to be specific about the new task to be pursued so that time is not lost and student interest not reduced.
 Formulate with student input, rules about keeping order and cleanliness in the classroom.
 Formulate rules specific to particular learning areas and activities.
 When students help to formulate the rules, they will feel a sense of ownership of them.
 They will be more likely to buy into the rules if they participate in creating them.
 Make special accommodation for activities that will cause distraction for other students in the neighbouring area. (e.g. Drama, Music, Oral Language presentations) Some strategies to prevent distraction are: -Timetabling and engaging the whole classroom in the activity -Taking the group engaging in the activity outdoors, or to another room, if available Students who are engaged in quiet seat activities will be distracted by more active and vocal activities in the environment.
 Everything must be done to keep students on their assigned tasks for the planned duration.

-TIPS RATIONALE

-Organisational Tips

-Make a list of the available resources and the subjects/topics/units/lessons they support.
+TIPS RATIONALE Organisational Tips Make a list of the available resources and the subjects/topics/units/lessons they support.
+This list of resources will be a quick reference for you, the teacher when preparing lesson plans.
 Keep and frequently update the class inventory of instructional materials and equipment.
 Institute a plan for recording the use and return of materials by students (The method of record keeping should be simple, especially for the younger students; for example pasting a picture of the item being used beside the name of the student).
 An inventory and record of use should also be in place for the school, to keep a record for those materials and equipment that are stored centrally and used by several classes.

-Keep a checklist, or record deviations from the class timetable to track how students are spending their time during school hours.
+An updated inventory of materials and equipment will aid in accountability for the resources of the class and school and to inculcate in students the habit of keeping a record.
+Keep a checklist, or record deviations from the class timetable to track how stu- dents are spending their time during school hours.
+An assessment of the checklist or records will indicate the proportion of the school day for which individual students are productively engaged.
+Adapted from: 1.
+Tomlinson, C. and Moon, T. R., (2013).
+Assessment and student success in a differentiated classroom.
+Alexandria VA: ASCD.
+2. UNESCO.
+(2015).Embracing diversity: Toolkit for creating inclusive learning-friendly environments, Specialized Booklet 4.
+Bangkok, Thailand: Author.